-Ways to Celebrate This St. Patricks' Day
+Ways to Celebrate This St. Patrick’s Day

 Irish events and inspiration in Manchester, Portsmouth and beyond

 They say there are two types of people in the world: the Irish and those who wish they were.
 Their national holiday, then, draws crowds around the world and offers a wide range of festivities, with celebrations often extending far beyond the observed date of March 17.
-Towns around New Hampshire have kicked it into gear for the holiday this year, with events and ideas all over the state for how to channel your Irish roots (real or imagined) this St. Patrick's Day.
-Whether you're looking for old-fashioned and Irish or newfangled and Americanized, here are some ways to make some memories and appreciate good ol' Saint Patrick, right here in New Hampshire.
+Towns around New Hampshire have kicked it into gear for the holiday this year, with events and ideas all over the state for how to channel your Irish roots (real or imagined) this St. Patrick’s Day.
+Whether you’re looking for old-fashioned and Irish or newfangled and Americanized, here are some ways to make some memories and appreciate good ol’ Saint Patrick, right here in New Hampshire.
+Updated for 2019

 Hit an Irish Pub

-Some good Irish laughs (and tunes)
+Some good Irish laughs (and dancing)

-This year, Manchester's longstanding Paddy's Day race has expanded into a St. Patrick’s weekend full of running that caters to all different levels.
+Manchester’s longstanding Paddy’s Day race has expanded into a St. Patrick’s weekend full of running that caters to all different levels.
 Saturday will be for all of those leprechauns who are ready to take on the Shamrock Half Marathon, and Sunday will be for any others who would like to participate in the two-mile Shamrock Shuffle.
 Throw on the green sneakers and get moving!

-If one weekend of parades isn’t enough for you, head on over to Manchester’s Annual St. Patrick’s Parade the following weekend.
 Despite the off-peak date, the same rules apply: have fun and wear green.
 The parade will start at noon on Elm Street and continues from Salmon to Central Street.